Hurricane Belle: Impact

 The high winds knocked down trees and power lines across Long Island, New York, leaving roughly 170,000 residents without electricity.
 Power crews from Pennsylvania were called in to assist in restoring electricity.
 Damage across the island reached $8 million, of which $3 million stemmed from erosion at Rockaway Beach.
 One person was killed in New York when a branch snapped off a tree due to high winds and fell on her.
 An estimated 36,000 residents in the lower Hudson Valley lost power.
 President Ford later declared Nassau, Suffolk, and Rensselaer counties major disaster areas.
 Effects were similar in Connecticut where approximately 247,000 people lost electricity.
-Commuter train service along Conrail's New York–New Haven line was canceled due to power outages.
+Commuter train service along Conrail's New York–New Haven line was canceled due to power outages, and Amtrak service between Boston and New York was disrupted for two days.
 A portion of the Merritt Parkway was closed due to downed trees.
 High winds in Bridgeport toppled many trees and power lines, shattered windows, and sparked two house fires.
 Five boats in the city's harbor sustained damage.
 Flooding in and around Danbury prompted evacuations of an apartment complex and motel.
 One fatality took place in Barkhamsted due to slippery roads.
 Overall damage in Connecticut was far less than expected, according to state police, with losses reaching $7.1 million and mostly stemming from Fairfield and New Haven counties.
 Power companies brought in additional personnel to expedite the restoration process, though many remained in the dark days after the storm.
 A couple and their two dogs in Vernon died from carbon monoxide poisoning from a generator on August 14.

 Owing to heavy rains that preceded the hurricane, widespread small stream flooding took place in New England, particularly in Vermont where then-governor Thomas P. Salmon declared a state of emergency.
 Flooding in the state was reported as the worst in 30 years, with southern areas of the state seeing the greatest damage.
 Hardest hit was the town of Chester where 35 of its 85 roads flooded and 5 bridges were washed out.
 Otter Creek crested at 5 ft above flood stage.
 Significant damage also took place in Jamaica, Ludlow, and Londonderry.
 Two people died in Huntington after the footbridge they were crossing collapsed into the Huntington River.
 Portions of Route 100 were washed out.
 Property damage in the state reached $5–10 million.
 The overall scale of flooding was regarded as a 1-in-10 to 1-in-25 year event.
 Immediately following the hurricane, a statewide ban on drinking water was imposed with an order to boil it first.
 This was later lifted on August 23.
 Salt accumulation along power lines in Rhode Island cut electricity to 8,000 residents on Aquidneck Island.
 Along the Saint John River in Aroostook County, Maine, flooding caused $2.5 million worth of damage to crops and buildings.